Surprise – we’re living in Portugal! Read on to find out why we decided to move to Lisbon after three years of digital

-Lisbon passes our culinary test with flying colors.
+The Lisbon dining scene passes our culinary test with flying colors.

 For those unfamiliar, Portuguese cuisine is both diverse and flavorful.
 Not only did Portuguese navigators impact food in countries they colonized in South America, Asia and Africa, but they also brought back spices and ingredients from these faraway places.

 All these years later, we still adore the food in Lisbon.
 Some days we choose to eat traditional Portuguese food classics like Arroz de Pato, Chouriço, Porco Preto or Bacalhau, while other days we opt for global food like Hot Pot or Ramen.
 And mornings are sweeter when we visit Lisbon bakeries that sell Pasteis de Natas all over the city.
 Oh, how we love Portuguese egg tarts!

 We never go thirsty with the ready supply of third wave coffee at specialty coffee houses around the city.
 Then there’s inexpensive Portuguese wine available at restaurants, supermarkets and specialty shops.
 Let’s just say that we love it and leave it there.